pippinbarr/cart253-2018/modules/tools-tools-of-the-trade/tools-tools-of-the-trade.md

 - Close the Telemetry and Welcome tabs so you just have the `untitled` tab open
 - Click in the text area and type some words
 - That's called __text editing__!
+--

+- Programming is just fancy text editing with special words, right?

 ---

 ## Template project

 - When we write JavaScript in this class there will be a basic structure of files and folders we will use every time
-- Download the template project from the course website: https://www.github.com/pippinbarr/cart253-2018/templates/template-p5-project.zip
+- Download the template project from the course website: https://pippinbarr.github.io/cart253-2018/templates/template-p5-project.zip
-- Unzip it on your desktop (or whever you like)
+- Unzip it on your desktop (or wherever you like)
 - You should now have a folder called `template-p5-project`
+- You can see it has a bunch of files and folders in it

 ---

 ## Template project

 - We want to open the template project in Atom, so
-  - In Atom go to `File > Open...` and select the _folder_ called `template-p5-project` wherever you put it and choose `Open`
+  - In Atom go to `File > Open...` and select the __folder__ called `template-p5-project` wherever you put it and choose `Open` (you want to select the __folder__, not a single file)
   - Or _drag_ the folder onto the Atom icon in the Dock at the bottom of your screen (Mac)
   - Or _drag_ the folder into the Atom window itself

+???

+- Technically, you __can__ also open one of the files in the main folder like `index.html`, which will open the entire project by default, __but__ this can get confusing if you already have another project open, so I wouldn't.

 ---